-Guppies are common in most home aquariums because they are easy to care for and fun to watch.
-However, one pregnant guppy fish can quickly overstock a tank; hence the nickname, "The Million Fish."
+We hear congratulations are in order.
+Your guppy is expecting fry!
+These easy-to-care-for and fun-to-watch fish are great to have in your tank, but be warned.
+One pregnant guppy fish can quickly overstock a tank—hence the nickname, "The Million Fish."
+If you have one pregnant guppy, you might soon feel like you've got a million.
 Learn how to identify a pregnant guppy and care for her and her fry.

 The easiest way to tell if a guppy is pregnant is to look for a dark spot under her tail toward the backside of the stomach.
-This dark spot is called a gravid patch and as the babies grow, this guppy gravid spot will increase in size while also becoming darker.
-In the final stages of pregnancy, this spot will become black and the guppy will look very bloated or fat.
+This dark spot is called a gravid patch.
+As the babies grow, this guppy gravid spot will increase in size while also becoming darker.
+In the final stages of pregnancy, the spot will become black, and the guppy will look very bloated or fat.

 - The fish's coloring will fade.